6. WORLD MUSIC

 -

-Iqa': organization of rhythm in repeating patterns ranging from 2 to 48 beats.
+Iqa': system of rules for rhythm based on repeating patterns ranging from 2 to 48 beats.

 Instruments: 1 ney (flute), 2 zurna (oboe), 3 rebab (violin), 4 oud (lute), 5 darbuka (drum), 6 riq (tambourine).